2022–23 FC Barcelona Femení season: March

 On 17 March, the team continued their winning streak with a 5–1 comeback victory against Valencia.
-Both Fridolina Rolfö and Salma Paralluelo scored braces and Marta Torrejón scored one goal.
-Aitana Bonmatí continued her amazing form and recorded her second hat-trick of assists in the last three matches.
-Cata Coll also made her first appearance after over a year of recovery following an injury she suffered on 22 February 2022.
-The team came close to breaking their own league record of minutes played without conceding a goal, which was achieved during the 2020–21 season and stood at 962 minutes, however the team fell six minutes short of breaking the record after they conceded a goal at the 12th minute of the match, reaching 957 minutes without conceding a goal.
+Both Fridolina Rolfö and Salma Paralluelo scored braces and Marta Torrejón scored one goal, with Aitana Bonmatí taking another hat-trick of assists.
+Cata Coll made her first appearance after over a year of recovery following injury, coming on towards the end of the match.
+The team came close to breaking their own league record of minutes played without conceding a goal, which was achieved during the 2020–21 season and stood at 962 minutes, but an early concession prevented this by five minutes.